 On April 13, 2023, the Cook County State’s Attorney’s office agreed that Kwil’s conviction should be vacated.
 The case was then dismissed, and Kwil was released from prison.

 In July 2023, Kwil filed a federal civil rights lawsuit against the city of Chicago, Guevara and others seeking compensation for his wrongful conviction.
-He also obtained a certificate of innocence and filed a claim for state compensation.
+He also obtained a certificate of innocence and was awarded $268,960 in state compensation.

 – Maurice Possley